GhalamborM/pjax-api/api/pjax/index.md

 ## #replace(url: string): boolean

-Go to url with replacing.
+Go to URL with replacing.

 ```ts
 new Pjax({}).replace('/');